-- 38.1.1 Notice to Council at least 10 weeks' before the expected date of starting maternity leave; - 38.1.2 A certificate from a registered medical practitioner stating that she is pregnant and the expected date of confinement; - 38.1.3 Written notification of the date on which she proposes to start maternity leave, and the amount of leave to be taken; - 38.1.4 A statutory declaration stating particulars of any parental leave sought or taken by her spouse. - 38.2 A female employee may begin maternity leave at any time within six (6) weeks immediately before the expected date of the birth unless there is medical advice that maternity leave should commence sooner. - 38.3 The primary concern of Council is the safety and wellbeing of both the female employee and her unborn child.
-When a female employee elects to continue work within the six week period immediately before the expected date of birth, or return to work within six weeks after the birth of the child, Council may require the employee to provide written medical advice confirming her capacity to safely return to her normal duties. - 38.4 If there is an unplanned termination of a pregnancy the employee may in addition to her personal needs leave, take unpaid special maternity leave of such period as a registered medical practitioner certifies as necessary. - 38.5 If, in the opinion of a registered medical practitioner, illness or risks arising from a female employee's pregnancy, or hazards connected with her work, make it inadvisable for her to continue in her present work, she will be transferred to a safe job at the rate and on the conditions attached to that job, if the Council considers it practicable, until the start of her maternity leave. - 38.6 If a transfer to a safe job is not practicable, the employee may choose, or the Council may require the employee, to start parental leave, for the period that a registered medical professional certifies as necessary.
+- 40.7.4 The Superannuation Guarantee will be paid for periods of the Federal Government's Parental Leave Payment and Leave without pay up to a maximum of 12 months and will be based on the employee's ordinary time earnings. - 40.7.5 To access the Employer Paid Parental Leave an employee must provide Council a certificate from a qualified medical practitioner stating the expected date of birth of the employee's child or letter from an adoption authority of a pending adoption, or foster care arrangement; - 40.7.6 Where an employee suffers the termination of their pregnancy and is not in receipt of any other paid leave entitlement, Council will pay the Employer Paid Parental Leave for up to a four (4) week period. - 40.7.7 A statutory declaration stating particulars of any parental leave sought or taken by her spouse. - 40.8 An employee may begin Parental leave at any time within six (6) weeks immediately before the expected date of the birth unless there is medical advice that parental leave should commence sooner. - 40.9 The primary concern of Council is the safety and wellbeing of both the employee and their unborn child.
+When an employee elects to continue work within the six week period immediately before the expected date of birth, or return to work within six weeks after the birth of the child, Council may require the employee to provide written medical advice confirming their capacity to safely return to their normal duties. - 40.10 If there is an unplanned termination of a pregnancy, the employee may in addition to their personal needs, take unpaid special leave of such period as a registered medical practitioner certifies as necessary. - 40.11 If, in the opinion of a registered medical practitioner, illness or risks arising from an employee's pregnancy, or hazards connected with their work, make it inadvisable for them to continue in their present work, they will be transferred to a safe job at the rate and on the conditions attached to that job, if the Council considers it practicable, until the start of their parental leave. - 40.12 If a transfer to a safe job is not practicable, the employee may choose, or the Council may require the employee, to start parental leave, for the period that a registered medical professional certifies as necessary.

-39. Employer Paid Partner's Leave (non- primary care giver)
+41. Employer Paid Partner's Leave (non- primary care giver)